ydydsnyd/mono/packages/replicache/doc/docs/strategies/row-version.md

 ## Example

-See [todo-row-versioning](https://github.com/rocicorp/todo-row-versioning) for a complete example of this strategy.
+See [todo-row-versioning](https://github.com/rocicorp/todo-row-versioning) for a complete example of this strategy, including sharing and dynamic authorization.

 ## Queries and Windowing